parthsompura/Social-Distancing-Detector/README.md

 # Social Distancing Detector
-An AI Tool to Help Customers Monitor Social Distancing in the Workplace4
+An AI Tool to Help Customers Monitor Social Distancing in the Workplace.

 1. Detect the humans in the frame with yolov3 convolutional neural network.
 2. Calculate the distance between all the instances of humans detected in the frame.